UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/README.md

 │   ├── final               # Getting started guide
 │   ├── logs                # Team Logs
 │   └── ...
-├── build                   # Compiled files (alternatively `dist`))
+|--- frontend               # Frontend infrastructure
-├── app                     # Source files (alternatively `lib` or `src`) ├── test                    # Automated tests (alternatively `spec` or `tests`) ├── tools                   # Tools and utilities
+...
 ├── LICENSE                 # The license for this project └── README.md
 ```
 You can find additional information on folder structure convetions [here](https://github.com/kriasoft/Folder-Structure-Conventions).

 Also, update your README.md file with the team and client/project information.

 You can find details on writing GitHub Markdown [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) as well as a [handy cheatsheet](https://enterprise.github.com/downloads/en/markdown-cheatsheet.pdf).